Research Assistants (RAs) in the 3D lab work on two projects: the Young Adult Court Study and the Road to Reentry Study

-For both studies, research assistants are primarily responsible for tracking youth between interviews, scheduling interviews with youth, and interviewing youth face-to-face in the community or in facilities.
+For all studies, RAs are primarily responsible for tracking youth between interviews, scheduling interviews with youth, and interviewing youth face-to-face in the community or in correctional facilities.
 Additional responsibilities vary based on need, but may include data entry, literature searches and reviews, and file management tasks.

 Hiring Process